FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/levees-breach-editor/Levees Breach Editor.rst

 .. image:: ../../img/Levee-Breach/Levees012.png

-This dialog box is used to define the followoing data.
+This dialog box is used to define the following data.
-For more information see the Data Input Manual and the Erosion Breach Tutorial.

 -  Dam geometry

 -  Geotechnical soil data

 -  Breach methodology data

+.. note:: For more information see the Data Input Manual and the Erosion Breach Tutorial.

 7. Fill the
    box and click Save.